nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. CS2100 TA requests to upload student records from a CSV file
+1. CS2100 TA requests to upload student records from a CSV file.
-2. ProgrammerError requests for the TA to select a CSV file
+2. ProgrammerError requests for the TA to select a CSV file.
-3. ProgrammerError uploads the student records from the CSV file
+3. ProgrammerError uploads the student records from the CSV file.

    Use case ends.